Dallas Mavericks NBA Championship Odds 2022-2023

 Weaknesses

-- Rebounding: While Mavs fans should feel optimistic about the additions of JaVale McGee and Christian Wood, who are substantial improvements to Dwight Powell and Maxi Kleber, they will not completely erase the rebounding troubles Dallas had last season.
-The Mavs finished 27th in offensive rebounding percentage and were significantly outrebounded in almost every game (Game Four being the exception) against Golden State.
-If they don’t improve on the glass, it’s hard to imagine they will get past teams like Golden State or Memphis next season.
+- Rebounding/Frontcourt: While Mavs fans should feel optimistic about the additions of Richaun Holmes, Grant Williams, and Dereck Lively II, they will not completely erase the rebounding troubles that Dallas has had in the past few seasons.
+The Mavs finished dead last in offensive rebounding percentage and 29th in total rebounding rate.
+If they don’t improve on the glass, it’s hard to imagine they will get very far.

 - Atlanta Hawks